Pro-Life Buffer Zones Rebuffed as Abortion Clinics Compared to Slaughterhouses at the Supreme Court

 For years before this pro-abortion restriction passed, Eleanor McCullen, an elderly pro-life sidewalk counselor, had ministered to women seeking an abortion.
 She would kindly and quietly counsel women approaching abortion clinics about the value of human life, even helping them find assistance from pro-life groups when they chose to keep their babies.
 She was literally saving lives.
 And she is one of the nicest women you would ever hope to meet; I had the privilege of meeting her today at our office after the oral argument (pictured above along with a fellow plaintiff Father Eric Cadin, standing behind her).

-After the statue passed, Mrs. McCullen’s ministry was essentially shut down.
+After the statute passed, Mrs. McCullen’s ministry was essentially shut down.
 Refusing to be silenced, she challenged this unconstitutional law.

-At one point the Obama Administration’s lawyer actually argued that there was no such thing as a right to conduct a quite conversation on a public sidewalk.
+At one point the Obama Administration’s lawyer actually argued that there was no such thing as a right to conduct a quiet conversation on a public sidewalk.
 Justice Kennedy was baffled.

 In a painfully ironic moment, Justice Kagan compared abortion clinics to slaughterhouses, asking what if this statute had been written about slaughterhouses to keep animal rights activists from blocking the entrance and exits.